-Earlier this year, we took a road trip to Spain to test drive our new 5.4m VIBE model.
-Follow us on our journey as we head south to warmer climes.
+Earlier this year we took a road trip to Spain – follow us on our journey as we head South to warmer climes.

 Day 1 to 3 (Portsmouth to Santander)